-Single on His Master’s Voice May 1968 by New Zealand band from Lower Hutt, active c.1966-1971.
+Single on His Master’s Voice May 1968 by popular New Zealand band from the Hutt Valley area, formed 1967, disbanded 1971.
 Produced by Howard Gable.

 ♫ Listen at YouTube

-Spinning, Spinning, Spinning (1968, #1) and Grooviest Girl In The World (1969, #3) were the highest charting out of five Top 20 singles for The Simple Image 1968-69.
-The band adopted a very ‘mod’ image, with their stage uniform always consisting of navy blue capes with pink lining, floral shirts, bell-bottomed trousers and Cuban-heel boots.
-[Bruce Sergent].
+As Bruce Sergent tells it, the band adopted a very ‘mod’ image, with their stage uniform always consisting of navy blue capes with pink lining, floral shirts, bell-bottomed trousers and Cuban-heel boots.

 Single on Warner Bros May 1967 by The Ballroom: Curt Boettcher, Michele O’Malley, Jim Bell and Graham “Sandy” Salisbury, produced and co-written by Boettcher.